applying interlinked talents and gifts

 Intrapersonal - understanding one's own interests, goals.
 They're in tune with their inner feelings; they have wisdom, intuition and motivation, as well as a strong will, confidence and opinions.

-Logical-Mathematical - reasoning, calculating.
+Logical-Numeric- reasoning, calculating.
 Think conceptually, abstractly and are able to see and explore patterns and relationships.
-They like to experiment and solve puzzles.
+They like to solve puzzles and to work with spreadsheets and dashboards.

 Dick Fosbury completely changed the High Jump game by introducing the famous Fosbury-flop at the 1968 Olympics.